Fight The Fix (UEFA FTF)

 A short introduction to the programme, its main actors, components and participants

-Establishing theoretical frameworks, detection best practices and the analytical landscape
+This session will also establish the theoretical frameworks, detection best practices and analytical landscape.

-Getting acquainted with I&I tools and techniques as well as information-sharing frameworks
+After having established the theoretical frameworks, participants will get acquainted with intelligence and investigation tools and techniques as well as information-sharing frameworks.